Modern Contemporary House Plan

 First Floor: Main bedroom en suit; Bedroom#2 & 3; full bathroom; Pyjama lounge; balconies.

 A stunning modern house, a unique contemporary architectural home that is both compact and bold.

-Stunningly appointed with clean modern lines and forms that rivals many yet is welcoming and private.
+Stunningly appointed with clean modern lines and forms that rivals many, yet is welcoming and private.
 This modern house was designed to give a beautiful and striking architectural dimension and to reflect a modern authentic South African feel.
 The bulging features around the windows are a statement of contemporary architecture that makes this modern house special and unique.
-The contrast wall colours adds to the variation in formations that occurs ever so dramatically on each elevation.
+The contrast wall colours add to the variation in formations that occurs ever so dramatically on each elevation.
 While compact, the spacious internal layout of this home makes it functional and unique in many ways.

 The Ground Floor

 The ground floor has a unique and fascinating floor layout.
 The layout begins at the entrance and leads you in an enclosed fashion to the lounge and guest toilet then gradually opens up to a free flowing, open air kitchen, dining and patio.
 The flow continues to a climax in the relaxing TV lounge.
 The guest bedroom with a self-contained en suit is tucked away from the TV room in a private setting.
 From the double garage you enter this modern house through scullery.
 The scullery has a door that leads to the outside courtyard and a flat arch into the kitchen with its centre island.
 The staff room is located adjacent to the kitchen and scullery.

 The First Floor